ericcornelissen/shescape/docs/api.md

 the input array), the escaped arguments.

 Non-array inputs are converted to single-value arrays.
-Non-string arguments are converted to strings if needed.
-An error is thrown if this is not possible.
+Non-string arguments are converted to strings; an error is thrown if this is not possible.

 [open an issue]: https://github.com/ericcornelissen/shescape/issues/new?labels=documentation&template=documentation.md